Starnodes2024/ComfyUI_StarNodes/README.md

 This are nodes i made for my daily work with ComfyUi to make my life a bit easier.
 Maybe they can help you too.

+- ⭐ NEW Star Text Filter: Simple filter to clean string text, remove blanks, empty lines or text beween two given words.

+- ⭐ NEW Star Seven Inputs(img): Automatic input image switch.
+Always pass the first provided input image to the output

+- ⭐ NEW Star Seven Inputs(txt): Text Concat with optional inputs.
+Works as automatic switch too.
+If more than one inputs are provided it will concatenate the inputs.

-- NEW: ⭐ Detail Star Deamon is adapted from the original sources.
+- ⭐ Detail Star Deamon is adapted from the original sources.
 This can improve the details of your generated images and can be connected to the Starsamplers.
 Works with Flux and all SD Models.
 Read more about the settings and how it works on the original sources: https://github.com/muerrilla/sd-webui-detail-daemon / https://github.com/Jonseed/ComfyUI-Detail-Daemon

-- NEW: ⭐ StarSampler SD / SDXL: A Ksampler for SD, SDXL, SD3.5 with settings and outputs for model and conditioning passtrough.
+- ⭐ StarSampler SD / SDXL: A Ksampler for SD, SDXL, SD3.5 with settings and outputs for model and conditioning passtrough.
 Optional: Connector for Detail Star Deamon

-- NEW: ⭐ StarSampler FLUX: A Ksampler for Flux with settings and outputs for model and conditioning passtrough.
+- ⭐ StarSampler FLUX: A Ksampler for Flux with settings and outputs for model and conditioning passtrough.
 Optional: Connector for Detail Star Deamon

 - ⭐ SD(XL) Starter : Is loading checkpoint (with CLIP and VAE) and create an empty latend (you can choose resolutions or set your own)